Value Flows: Experiment details

 \paragraph{BC.} Behavior cloning maximizes the log likelihood of the action at a given state.
 We train a Gaussian policy to maximize log likelihood with a $(512, 512, 512, 512)$ MLP as the backbone.

 \paragraph{IQL~\citep{kostrikov2021}.} Implicit Q-Learning is an offline RL method that uses expectile regression to learn the best action within the support of the behavioral dataset.
-Following prior work~\citep{park2025flow}, we perform hyperparameter search over the AWR inverse temperatures $\alpha$ in $\{0.3, 1,3,10\}$ for each environment (Table~\ref{tab:hyperparameters}).
+Following prior work~\citep{park2025flow}, we learn a Gaussian policy via AWR and perform hyperparameter search over the AWR inverse temperatures $\alpha$ in $\{0.3, 1,3,10\}$ for each environment (Table~\ref{tab:hyperparameters}).

 \paragraph{ReBRAC ~\citep{tarasov2023revisitingminimalist}.} ReBRAC is an offline actor-critic method based on TD3+BC~\citep{fujimoto2021minimalistapproach}.
 This algorithm implements several design choices, such as layer normalization and critic decoupling for better performance.
 We perform sweeps over the actor and critic BC coefficients.
 For the actor BC coefficient $\alpha_1$, we search over values in $\{0.003, 0.01, 0.03, 0.1, 0.3, 1\}$.
 For the critic BC coefficient, we search over values in $\{0, 0.001, 0.01, 0.1\}$.
 Results for different tasks can be found in Table~\ref{tab:hyperparameters}.